Our Law Firm Tackles Tough Cases

 Obtaining black box data

 In any serious injury or death case involving a commercial truck, a truck accident lawyer should send a preservation of evidence letter (also commonly referred to as a spoliation letter) via certified mail to the motor carrier, notifying the motor carrier that black box data is required for litigation, and that the truck must not be moved or repaired.
+This action should be done immediately before evidence is allowed to degrade or be destroyed.

 This may be your only opportunity for justice.
 Make sure you make the most of it.
 Schedule a free consultation with our law firm.
 Best of all, you only have to pay us if we win your case.
 That's because we work on a contingency fee basis.
 We work this way because we believe accident victims should only pay for results.